 Plug-in hybrid electric vehicles require more maintenance than pure electric vehicles because they do still have an internal combustion engine.
 However, they are still cheaper to maintain than gas-powered cars because they are more efficient and use technologies like regenerative braking that minimize wear and tear of the system.

 Learn more about EV maintenance on the U.S. Department of Energy's Alternative Fuels Data Center's EV maintenance page.

 The fuel and service savings described above add up.
 If you compare the lifetime cost of an electric vehicle (EV) with a comparable gas-powered car, you'll find that the EV wins most every time!
 National Grid has set up a website to allow you to do just that: cars.nationalgridus.com.
 Check it out to compare the EVs you're considering with some similar gas-powered cars.
-Then, when you're sure about the EV's you're interested, come back here and sign up for the Drive Green with National Grid discounts!
+Then, when you're sure about the EV's you're interested in, come back here and sign up for a test drive!